uid/census/README.md

 	* - Call census.submit( '#questionDiv', '#taskForm' ); when your task is ready to submit
 		* - #questionDiv is the empty ` <div> ` where the census question will be posted
 	 	* - #taskForm is the ` <form> ` element that will be submitted to MTurk.
-	* - The following is the code containing the aforementioned census.submit( '#questionDiv', '#taskForm' ) that needs to be inserted into your maintask file
+	* - The following is the code containing the aforementioned census.submit( '#questionDiv', '#taskForm' ) call that needs to be inserted into your maintask file

 > ```